Jesse Lingard: Personal life

 Lingard was born in England, and his paternal grandparents are emigrants from Saint Vincent and the Grenadines.
-Lingard is a cousin of Manchester United and England women's international footballer Gabby George.
+He is a cousin of Manchester United and England women's international footballer Gabby George.

 His parents separated when Lingard was very young, and his grandfather would take him to training and was his biggest supporter.
 He lived partially with his grandparents and also with his mother, as she suffered with depression, and struggled to get out of bed.
 Due to his mother suffering from mental health issues, Lingard needed to care for his younger siblings, Jasper, and Daisy-Boo.

 Lingard has a daughter from a relationship with fitness model and former girlfriend Rebecca Halliday.

 In 2018, Lingard launched his own clothing brand, JLingz.
 The company was criticised by Manchester United former players Roy Keane and Gary Neville as being a distraction from football.
 It recorded losses of over £200,000 in its first year of trading.

-In September 2023, Lingard was banned from driving for 18 months and fined £57,000, a week's wages, having been found guilty of drunk driving.
-Lingard was stopped in Sale, Greater Manchester driving a Lamborghini Urus and was found to be more than twice over the drink driving limit for micrograms of alcohol in a breath sample given.
+In September 2023, Lingard was banned from driving for 18 months and fined £57,000, a week's wages, having been found guilty of drink driving.
+Lingard was stopped in Sale, Greater Manchester, driving a Lamborghini Urus and was found to be more than twice over the drink driving limit for micrograms of alcohol in a breath sample given.